hopsoft/rails_standards/README.md

 Stephan Hagemann's presentation at Mountain West Ruby provides [some guidance](http://www.confreaks.com/videos/2350-mwrc2013-component-based-architectures-in-ruby-and-rails).

-Additional reading on this strategy.
+Here is some additional reading on this strategy.

 * [How to design for loosely-coupled, highly-cohesive components within a Rails application](http://pivotallabs.com/unbuilt-rails-dependencies-how-to-design-for-loosely-coupled-highly-cohesive-components-within-a-rails-application/)
 * [Migrating from a single Rails app to a suite of Rails engines](http://pivotallabs.com/migrating-from-a-single-rails-app-to-a-suite-of-rails-engines/)